DeLeon Springs Community Association, Inc.

 Early in our history, we worked with Volusia County to create a District Overlay to define a downtown area, eliminate split zoning along the US Highway 17 corridor,

 and worked with Volusia County and FDEP to create the LEAD 1 and LEAD 2 (Local Economic Advancement District) Brownfield Designations,

 a historic first for unincorporated Volusia County.

-Our 12 year drive to modernize the downtown corridor with critical water and wastewater services is now on the horizon!
+Our 12 year drive to modernize the downtown corridor with critical water and wastewater services is now a reality.
 These important changes will help protect the environmental health of our namesake DeLeon Spring, lessoning nitrogen pollution in the Spring.
 Additionally, these modern business infrastructure improvements will aid in our community's economic recovery by providing new opportunities for business growth and jobs for our citizens.
 Life safety will be enhanced by the inclusion of desperately needed fire hydrants, a first for DeLeon Springs.
 These hydrants make fire fighting more effective, and reduce commercial insurance rates for our businesses.

 Our annual backpack drives, monthly food donations and Thanksgiving baskets help those in need while our annual Ride Into Reading Third Grade Challenge, and DSCA, Inc. Merit Scholarships promote learn skills and higher education opportunities for our children, the future of DeLeon Springs.

 These are lofty goals for a non-profit organization, striving to enhance our tiny, unincorporated community.
 Our volunteers have worked tirelessly for more than a decade to make it all happen and they do it with gusto and good humor.
 With our community's tarnished past is fading into the rear view mirror, our motto and focus can now be “Shaping the Future, Preserving the Past”